t-me/DirectAdmin-Certificate-Manager/README.md

 ![Licence](https://img.shields.io/badge/License-MIT-blue.svg?style=flat-square) ![Build](https://img.shields.io/badge/Build-Alpa-red.svg?style=flat-square) ![Version](https://img.shields.io/badge/Version-V_0.2-green.svg?style=flat-square)
-# DireactAdmin-Certificate-Manager
+# DirectAdmin-Certificate-Manager

 ## **WARNING**
 > **This project is still in development**
 > **See #TO DO**

-### About DireactAdmin-Certificate-Manager
+### About DirectAdmin-Certificate-Manager
 This is a little programm for the users that has DirectAdmin as Control panel on there hosting With this manager you can manage all your site's Certificate that you have under your account.
 You can **make** and **renew** Let's Encrypt Certificates and see all the info of your current Certificates.